awentzonline/image-analogies/README.md

 The suggested VGG16 weights are originally from [here](https://gist.github.com/ksimonyan/211839e770f7b538e2d8) and are licensed http://creativecommons.org/licenses/by-nc/4.0/ Open a ticket if you have a suggestion for a more free-as-in-free-speech license.

+The attributions for the example art can be found in `examples/images/ATTRIBUTIONS.md`